 An article by Barbara Hirsch in the Santa Barbara View noted that the Japanese government recently launched an advertising campaign that included prizes offered as an incentive for people to recycle unused cell phones.
 Over half a million phones were collected in 100 days.

 AsiaEye reports that in 2009, Japan’s Ministry for Economy, Trade & Investment highlighted recycling as one of four key pillars for securing rare earth metals.
-Last month, the Cabinet allocated 100 billion yen ($1.25 billion US) for a rare earths strategy almost half of which is for recycling initiatives.
+Last month, the Cabinet allocated 100 billion yen ($1.25 billion US) for a rare earth strategy almost half of which is for recycling initiatives.

 Peel Scrap Metal has an interest in all of this since we are part of the supply chain in the recycling of certain types of electronics.
 In Ontario, we have WEEE – the electronic stewardship program, a program which has been roundly criticized by some of the ‘experts’ for its not-so-forward thinking.
 We will take a look at that in a later post.